 There’s no doubt that being a home health nurse is a fulfilling career outside of the traditional healthcare setting.
 As a home health nurse, you could go to work each day knowing you’ll make a difference in your patients’ lives.

 If you’re interested in becoming a home health nurse, you need to get educated first.
-Fortunately, you have a few viable options—both LPNs and RNs can work in a home health role.
-If you’d like to learn more about the educational tiers of nursing and how they align with your career ambitions, check out our article, “A Beginner’s Guide to Understanding the Levels of Nursing.”
+Fortunately, you have a few viable options—both LPNs and RNs can work in this role.
+If you’d like to learn more about the educational tiers of nursing and how they align with your career ambitions, check out our article “A Beginner’s Guide to Understanding the Levels of Nursing.”

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed June 2022] www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.

 2Burning-Glass.com (analysis of education requirements for 86,573 home health nursing job postings, Jun.
 15, 2021 - Jun.
 14, 2022).

 TheKey is a registered trademark of Homecare Assistance, LLC.